Anti-Money Laundering, Counter-Terrorist Financing & Customer Due Diligence Framework AML/CTF & CDD Framework

 Risk Categories:

-· High Risk: PEPs, clients from high-riskjurisdictions, clients using high-risk crypto sources, or clients withinconsistent transaction behavior.
+· High Risk: PEPs, clients from high-risk jurisdictions, clients using high-risk sources, or clients with inconsistent transaction behavior.

 The primary objectives are: